-Would you believe more than half of your home’s energy costs are related to heating and cooling?
-That is the reason why it’s so important to have an energy-efficient HVAC system.
+Did you know that more than 50% of your home’s energy costs are for your heating and cooling?
+This is why it’s so important to secure an energy-efficient HVAC system.

-Furnace efficiency standards were last modified to 80 AFUE in 2015.
-AFUE, or annualized fuel utilization efficiency, calculates how effective your furnace is at converting natural gas into heat.
-An 80 AFUE rating means your furnace will expend about 20% of the fuel it uses while producing heat.
+Furnace efficiency standards were last updated to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
+This rating system illustrates how effective your furnace is at combusting natural gas into heat.
+An AFUE rating of 80% means your furnace wastes about 20% of the fuel it uses while generating heat.

-In 2022, President Biden recommended new energy-efficiency standards for residential gas furnaces that would significantly lower emissions, save customers money and promote sustainability.
+In 2022, President Biden devised new energy-efficiency standards for residential gas furnaces that would greatly lower emissions, save money and stimulate sustainability.

 - Save Americans $1.9 billion annually.

 Considering these guidelines, you might be asking yourself what does that mean for my existing furnace?
-As of now, very little, as the proposed rule wouldn’t go into effect until 2029 at the earliest and doesn’t affect furnaces that are already in use.
+As of now, next to nothing, as the proposed rule won't go into effect until 2029 at the earliest and will not affect furnaces that are already in use.

-But if you’re going to be needing furnace replacement in York soon, highly energy-efficient furnaces are now available.
-Learn how these furnaces can save dollars each month off your energy bills.
+But if you are considering furnace replacement in soon, highly energy-efficient furnaces are already available.
+Find out how these furnaces can help you save on energy bills now.

 Guide to Condensing Furnaces